Exploring the Link Between Hypothyroidism and Autoimmune Disorders

 Once diagnosed and on treatment, regular monitoring of thyroid hormone levels becomes essential.
 Typically, healthcare providers will recommend testing every six to twelve months.
 Here’s why it matters:

-- Adjustment of Dosage: Hormone levels may fluctuate, requiring adjustments in medication.
+- Adjustment of Dosage: Hormone levels may fluctuate, requiring medication adjustments.

 - Symptom Tracking: Regular tests help align symptoms with hormone levels, ensuring effective management.